getodk/docs/docs/collect-security.rst

 You can set up Google Play to require a password for every purchase, which makes sure that anything you buy is done so with your consent.
 This can prevent enumerators from installing apps which can bypass certain specified requirements.

-1. Open the Play store app, :gesture:`tap` on the left-hand slide-out menu, and then choose :guilabel:`Settings`.
+1. Open the Play store app, tap on the left-hand slide-out menu, and then choose :guilabel:`Settings`.

    .. image:: /img/collect-best-practices/play-store.png
       :alt: Image showing Play store app.